jomadmann/selfbot/README.md

 <strong>Make sure to use this box when you have the choice.</strong>
 <img src="http://i.imgur.com/guis7EE.png"></img>
 Nice work that was probably really difficult.
 Go to the area you want to install the bot to.
 Don't make a new folder, git will make one for you!
 Right click inside the folder and click on the highlighted option

 <img src="http://i.imgur.com/32M4VPo.png"></img>
-Now paste this into the git bash!
+Now paste this into the git bash
 > git clone https://github.com/Discord-ian/selfbot.git discordselfbot
 After it downloads, go to the folder.
 Shift right click and click on this option.
 <img src="http://i.imgur.com/FCMfFwl.png"></img>